Bennie-Kibet/Phase_3_proj/README.md

 In Terry v.
 Ohio, a landmark Supreme Court case in 1967-8, the court found that a police officer was not in violation of the "unreasonable search and seizure" clause of the Fourth Amendment, even though he stopped and frisked a couple of suspects only because their behavior was suspicious.
 Thus was born the notion of "reasonable suspicion", according to which an agent of the police may e.g. temporarily detain a person, even in the absence of clearer evidence that would be required for full-blown arrests etc. Terry Stops are stops made of suspicious drivers.

+Therefore, to help the public department make reasonable judgements when prosecuting such cases they would like to have a model that identifies such cases to plan on how to deal with them.

 ## Problem Statement: